 having only two children, but five of his nephews were known to be his offspring.

-Pope Innocent VIII built for his relaxation Palazzo Belvedere, which later on was linked to the Vatican papal palace by two long corridors;
+Pope Innocent VIII built for his rest Casino di Belvedere, which later on was linked to the Vatican papal palace by two long corridors;

 he enlarged a hunting lodge at